-Funding is contingent on continuous registration as a full-time student, continued satisfactory academic performance, and fulfillment of any funding-related employment obligations.
+Funding is contingent on continuous registration as a full-time student, continued satisfactory academic progress as determined by Faculty of Graduate Studies Regulations and Program Requirements, and fulfillment of any funding-related employment obligations.

 Scholarship and Funding Opportunities

-MA students in the Joint Graduate Program in Communication and Culture are invited to apply for the Ioan Davies Award.
-This award is given annually to an outstanding MA student in the Graduate Program in Communication and Culture who is in financial need and has demonstrated an interest in the topics reflected in the work of Ioan Davies:
+M.A. and Ph.D. students in the Joint Graduate Program in Communication & Culture at York University are invited to apply for the Ioan Davies Award.
+This award recognizes excellence in student scholarly and/or creative research.
+It is given annually to an outstanding student registered in the Graduate Program in Communication & Culture at York, who demonstrates financial need and a research interest in the topics reflected in the work of Ioan Davies:

 - critical cultural theory;